Antonio Area Freeway System

 Authority (ARMA) to take a local leadership role in finding funding

 solutions for the San Antonio area.
-Because there are few local
+Because there are few

 funding mechanisms available under state law, the primary focus has